Stellar cusp and warm dust at the heart of NGC1068

 The straightforward interpretation of the law is that at a given luminosity, the smaller the radius of the cusp, the steeper the distribution and conversely, to a lower luminosity corresponds a smoother cusp.
 Note that on Fig. \ref{Fig_correl}, we have marked with an additional cross the objects which are not belonging to a merger or are members of a system with widely separated galaxies (class 0 and 1 in \cite{Haan2013}): we cannot see any trend indicating that those objects do not follow the general law we found.
 This is important since, as noted by \cite{Haan2013}, the fact that there is no obvious merging situation does not prevent a cusp to be present.

-In order to compare the characteristics of the NGC1068 cusp with the derived law, we have to estimate the near-IR luminosity of the cusp.
+In order to compare the characteristics of the NGC 1068 cusp with the derived law, we have to estimate the near-IR luminosity of the cusp.
 Because the obscuration is extremely high in the central region, we cannot consider visible data as it was done in the previously mentioned studies of cusps in galaxies.

-To be consistent, we consider only the Ks data which are the less affected by dust obscuration, assuming that it represents well the stellar population distribution.
+To be consistent, we consider only the H-band data which are the less affected by possible dust emission, assuming that it represents well the stellar population distribution.